Toughest weeks ahead in coronavirus fight, warns French PM

 Health Minister Olivier Veran said he would be instructing care homes to isolate every single elderly resident in an effort to curb the virus among the most vulnerable.
 “We need to go further to protect the vulnerable in nursing homes,” Veran said.

-As the number of cases balloon and hospitals struggle, doctors, carers and police have complained of an acute shortage of protective gear.
+As the number of cases balloons and hospitals struggle, doctors, carers and police have complained of an acute shortage of protective gear.

 Veran said the government had ordered more than 1 billion face masks, most from China, to build up supplies, with the country using some 40 million every week during the crisis.